 Please stay tuned for part two of this four-part series that sheds some light on the nursing career ladder in the United States.

-Legacy Healthcare Careers LLC, a CNA school with fast track one, two and three-week certified nursing assistant programs at a convenient Mid-Cities HEB area location in the middle of the Dallas / Fort Worth Metroplex region of Texas, has been open to the public and is currently seeking students.
-Furthermore, Legacy Healthcare Careers has open enrollment policies and is accepting new students for immediate admissions.
+Legacy Healthcare Careers LLC, a CNA school with a fast track 10-day certified nursing assistant program, a phlebotomy technician training program, a medical assistant course and a certified medication aide class, is accepting new students for enrollment.
+The school is situated at a convenient Mid-Cities HEB area location in the middle of the Dallas / Fort Worth Metroplex region of Texas.

-Tuition for the all of the nurse aide training programs at Legacy Healthcare Careers is $850, which is very competitive and rather affordable.
+Tuition for the all of the nurse aide training programs at Legacy Healthcare Careers is very competitive and rather affordable.
 Flexible payment plans are available that will surely fit into most prospective students’ budgets.
+The phlebotomy technician training program tuition is $750, making it one of the most affordable phlebotomy courses in the DFW metro area at the time of this writing.

 Legacy Healthcare Careers CNA school offers fast-track nurses aide programs that are designed to train prospective students for careers as nursing assistants within a few short weeks.
 All CNA classes offered at the school deliver high quality instruction in basic nursing care techniques.
 In addition, all of the CNA classes are taught by professional registered nurses (RNs) with extensive experience in nursing and direct patient care.